 - Get insulin levels under control- even if you don’t have Type II diabetes, a high carbohydrate diet often goes hand-in-hand with some level of insulin resistance.
 Optimizing dietary factors with the above methods will help make your body more sensitive to insulin, which will help production of other hormones and proper function of the body.

-For some women, these steps alone will optimize fertility and allow conception.
+For some women, nutrition alone can be enough to support the body for fertility.
 It is very important to continue these things once pregnant, and not stop giving yourself proper nutrition, which is even more vital for the growth of an unborn child.
 Of course, pregnancy is not a license to revert to a bad diet!
-The biggest dietary factor that often contributes to infertility is lack of enough essential fats and proteins in the diet.
-Your body can’t make the hormones it needs without proteins and fats, and often this factor alone can prevent conception.

 Step 2: Lifestyle Factors

 Any doctor, or even a Google search, should reveal that habits like smoking, drug use, and high caffeine intake can severely impair fertility.
 There are many other lifestyle factors that contribute as well:

 - Lack of exercise (or too much exercise)

 - High stress levels